dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 This completes our journey in Object Detection Land.

-This only explains Object Detection, then we have Semantic Segementation and Instance Segmentation.
+This only explains <span class='purple'>Mystery of Object Detection</span>, then we have Semantic Segementation and Instance Segmentation.
 One notable architecture from both are U-Net and Mask R-CNN respectively.
 Mask R-CNN results are so cool.

 Here is a glimpse of result from Mask R-CNN which is instance segmentation algorithm.